Skip to content

 The Worksheet external file field is only required if a worksheet entry describes data held in another file.
 All other fields are mandatory,

-Each data worksheet must be described here - do not include the Taxa and Locations worksheet in this block.
+Each data worksheet must be described here - do not include the GBIFTaxa worksheet, any sequenced taxa worksheets or the Locations worksheet in this block.
 As with the authors, you can describe multiple sheets in adjacent columns.

 • The Worksheet name row must contain the label of a worksheet in the workbook: that is, the exact text shown on the worksheet tab at the bottom.